Mercedes C350e Valuation: 63 used car listings analysed

 Used Mercedes C350e

-Appreciation is an important part of calculating the total value of owning a Mercedes C350e.
-In addition to the monthly appreciation of £47, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Mercedes C350e.
+In addition to the monthly depreciation of £45, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 How much does a used Mercedes C350e cost?
 Prices, ratings and depreciation by model year